bibleup/bibleup/README.md

 ```

 ### darkTheme
-A boolean option to toggle dark theme on popup
+A boolean to toggle dark theme on popup<br>
-default: false
+Default: false

 ### popup
 BibleUp popup style.
-Check out the [Themes documentation](./docs/themes.md) for a list of popup styles
+Check out the [Themes documentation](./docs/themes.md) for a list of popup styles<br>
-default: classic
+Default: classic

 ### bu_allow
 BibleUp ignores bible references on the following elements by default: H1 - H6, IMG, A, INPUT, SELECT, TEXTAREA, SCRIPT.
 Use this option to look up certain elements